Xilinx/Vitis-HLS-Introductory-Examples/DSP/fft/readme.md

 These Vitis HLS design examples illustrate instantiations of the AMD/Xilinx LogiCORE FFT from the Vivado IP catalog.

-The code micro-architecture in v2025.2 no longer requires data mover processes.
+The code micro-architecture in v2025.2 no longer requires the data mover processes.
 A single process, the call to the FFT itself is sufficient.

 ```
      +--(fft_top)--------------------+